Dyslexia Special Needs Factsheet

 What Teachers Can Do

-Students with dyslexia may avoid reading because it can be stressful.
+Students with dyslexia may avoid reading because it can be stressful and tiring.
 As a result, they can end up missing valuable reading practice and fall behind their classmates.
 This can hurt their self-esteem.
 Recognizing and appreciating their strengths — in math, sports, drama, art, creative problem solving, etc. — can provide critical emotional support.

 Other helpful strategies for students with dyslexia are: